peted70/aad-hololens/README.md

 # AAD Login on HoloLens 2

 I have previously written a little about the topic of retrieving Azure Active Directory (AAD) OAuth2 identity and access tokens on a HoloLens device.
 I focused on specific topics such as how to retrieve a token to access the Microsoft Graph API using Microsoft Authentication Library for .NET (MSAL) using the OAuth delegated flow and device code flows.
-You can see code and read about those <here> and <here>.
+You can see code and read about those [here](http://peted.azurewebsites.net/microsoft-graph-auth-on-hololens/) and [here](http://peted.azurewebsites.net/microsoft-graph-auth-on-hololens-device-code-flow/).
 There are some complications and potential blockers for those trying to set this up for the first time and, in my experience there is quite a lot of misunderstanding around the topics of auth in general.
 In my role at Microsoft I have worked through some of these issues for customers and I get asked a lot about how to set up auth correctly to access Graph APIs, your own APIs and Mixed Reality services.
 Often samples for services will skirt the issue by using secrets embedded into a client side application which you can configure with your own set of secrets for your service instances.
 This is fine for a demo and a first-try of the services in question but as soon as you turn your thoughts to developing production code falls down immediately and the first task you will be faced with is how to secure access to your services.
 I am going to cover the OAuth 2.0 Authorization Code Grant which you can read about here https://oauth.net/2/grant-types/authorization-code/ if you want to understand the details of the flow.

 > In brief, the scenario I am talking about is when an end user provides permissions for an app to access services that the user has access to on their behalf.
 The end user does this by authenticating and consenting to a set of permissions known as scopes.
 The consented scopes are encapsulated within the access token itself.